patrickstowell/PHY303-Lectures/_sources/phy303-unit1-introduction-and-structure.md

 \end{equation}
 ```

-This nuclear mass deficit can be calculated as the difference beteween the nuclear mass, and the sum of individual nucleons.
+This nuclear mass deficit can be calculated as the difference between the nuclear mass, and the sum of individual nucleons.

 ```{math}
 :label: nuclearmassdeficit